-¶161.
+- ¶157.
 Section 1.
-In each instance encountered, each employee shall be granted leave without loss of pay, to be called Funeral Leave, in the event of a death in his immediate family.
+In each instance encountered, each employee shall be granted leave without loss of pay, to be called Bereavement Leave, in the event of a death in his/her immediate family.
 Such leave shall be taken between the day of death and day of burial, except that in no event shall such leave be more than three (3) work days commencing with the day of death.
-For the purpose of this section, the phrase "immediate family" shall include the following: spouse, child, mother, father, grandparent, grandchild, mother-in-law, father-in-law, son-in-law, daughter-in-law, sister, brother, brother-in-law, sister-in-law, step parents, step children, or any foster parent/child or any relative domiciled in the employee's household.
+For the purpose of this section, the phrase "immediate family" shall include the following: spouse, domestic partner, child, mother, father, grandparent, grandchild, mother-in-law, father-in-law, son- in-law, daughter-in-law, sister, brother, brother-in-law, sister-in-law, step parents, step children.
+The foregoing shall include grand, step, foster and in-law relations. - ¶158.
+In the case of an aunt, uncle, niece, or nephew of the employee, one (1) day of bereavement leave with pay, if necessary to attend to the familial needs of such relative shall be granted to the employee.
+For purposes of the preceding sentence, the words "aunt" and "uncle" shall include, within their meaning, the spouse of a blood related aunt or uncle. - ¶159.
+In no event shall employees be paid bereavement leave for days upon which they are not scheduled to work. - ¶160.
+If a death should occur in the "immediate family" outside of the State, an employee may use up to three (3) personal days in addition to the above.
+If personal days have been exhausted, the employee may use up to three (3) sick days. - ¶161.
+The Board has the right to require documentation in order to determine eligibility for bereavement leave.

 ¶162.
-In the case of an aunt, uncle, niece, nephew, former legal guardian, foster parents/children (except those domiciled in the employee's home who shall be considered immediate family) of the employee, one (1) day of funeral leave with pay, if necessary to attend the funeral of such relative shall be granted to the employee.
-For purposes of the preceding sentence, the words "aunt" and "uncle" shall include, within their meaning, the spouse of a blood related aunt or uncle.

-$\P163$.
-In no event shall employees be paid funeral leave for days upon which they are not scheduled to work.

-¶164.
-If a death should occur in the "immediate family" outside of the State, an employee may use up to three (3) personal days in addition to the above.
-If personal days have been exhausted, the employee may use up to three (3) sick days.

-¶165.
-The Board has the right to require documentation in order to determine eligibility for funeral leave.

-¶166.
 F. Legal Leave

-¶167.
+¶163.
 An employee shall be given leave without loss of pay when performing jury duty, or when subpoenaed by a legally enforceable subpoena, to appear before a court, public body, or before a commission in connection with City business, provided the employee is not the Plaintiff.
 In the case of jury duty, the amount of the statutory juror's fee received by the employee shall be deducted from the pay due from the Board.

-¶168. .G.
+¶164. .G.
 Childbearing Leave

-¶169.
+¶165.
 Section 1.
 The Board shall comply with all applicable state and/or federal laws regarding maternity leave.

-¶170.
+¶166.
 H. Special Leave

-¶171.
-Any Administrator may, upon written request to the Superintendent, and with the approval of the Superintendent and Board, be granted an unpaid leave of absence for the following reasons: professional improvement when the Administrator is not eligible for sabbatical leave; employment as an Administrator at a United States Military installation abroad; or any other activity which would, in the opinion of the Superintendent, redound to the future benefits of the Waterbury School System.

-¶172.
-All benefits to which the Administrator is entitled at the time of such absence including unused accumulated sick leave, city pension rights, and so on, shall be restored upon his return to the status as of the date of the commencement of such absence.
-He will be assigned to the position he held at the time said leave began, if possible, or to a substantially equivalent position.
+- ¶167.
+Any Administrator may, upon written request to the Superintendent, and with the approval of the Superintendent and Board, be granted an unpaid leave of absence for the following reasons: professional improvement when the Administrator is not eligible for sabbatical leave; employment as an Administrator at a United States Military installation abroad; or any other activity which would, in the opinion of the Superintendent, redound to the future benefits of the Waterbury School System. - ¶168.
+All benefits to which the Administrator is entitled at the time of such absence including unused accumulated sick leave, city pension rights, and so on, shall be restored upon his/her return to the status as of the date of the commencement of such absence.
+He/She will be assigned to the position he/she held at the time said leave began, if possible, or to a substantially equivalent position.
 Request for such leave must be received no later than April 30 of the year preceding the school year for which the leave is requested.
 In case of emergency, the above date (April 30) may be waived with the permission of the Superintendent and/or the Board.

-¶173.
+¶169.
 I. Family Medical Leave Act Leave

-¶174 Eligible Administrators shall be granted leave in accordance with the federal Family Medical Leave Act.
+¶170.
+Eligible Administrators shall be granted leave in accordance with the federal Family Medical Leave Act.